Your feedback is really important and we appreciate you taking the time to get in touch. We’ll do our best to help resolve any issues you might have.

 Whenever an application on macOS crashes, it’ll automatically create a

 .crash file containing details as to what may have caused the crash.
-In the rare event of Sketch crashing, attaching a crash log when contacting support will help us find out what caused the crash, and how we can fix it.
+In the rare event of the Mac app crashing, attaching a crash log when contacting support will help us find out what caused the crash, and how we can fix it.
 Here’s how you can get hold of that file:

 - In the Finder, go to your Applications folder, then Utilities and launch the app, Console.